 Document Review and Concurrence will be required for official CCAM documentation, and for any documentation (e.g., policies, guidance) as defined as part of the performance measures.
 Agency POCs will be given adequate time for review and non-responses will be considered concurrence.

 CCAM Lead Agency

-- Drive CCAM document review and concurrence on behalf of its respective CCAM department and/or agency. - Actively engage in the document review concurrence process. - Respond to FTA in a prompt and thoughtful manner when providing input on CCAM documents. - Respond to document concurrence rather than use silence as concurrence. - Responsible for gathering the input of Participating Agencies within its respective CCAM agency, when necessary. - The FTA clearly communicates expectations for document concurrence.
+- CCAM department and/or agency.

+- Actively engage in the document review concurrence process.

+- CCAM documents.

+- respective CCAM agency, when necessary.